cscart/docs/en/user_guide/addons/vendor_locations/configure.rst

    .. image:: img/vendor_location_settings.png
        :align: center
-       :alt: The location of a vendor as specified on the vendor's profile page.
+       :alt: The location of a vendor as specified on the vendor's profile page

 =============================
 Step 3.
 Set up the Storefront